tonyksong/tonyksong.github.io/about.markdown

 permalink: /about/
 ---

 I am a creative and innovative Data Scientist / Machine Learning Engineer in NYC.
-Master of Analytics from Georgia Institute of Technology.
+M.S. in Analytics (Computational Data Analytics Track) ‘20 graduate from Georgia Institute of Technology.
 I love all things machine learning and data visualization!